analogwp/analogwp-templates/readme.txt

 19. "Tools" panel inside Elementor style tab.

 == Changelog ==

+= 1.7.0 - Aug 27, 2020 =
+* New: Simplified and redesigned library 🎉
+* Fix: Editor not applying correct Style Kit when using Elementor's "Default Kit"
+* Fix: Issue with Icon widget not respecting custom styles
+* Fix: Style Kits not loading web fonts sometimes
+* Fix: Possible fatal error with Yoast SEO and some third party plugins, applicable for WordPress 5.5+
+* Fix: Plugin translations not working in Frontend app (Library pages)
+* Improvements: Compatibility with Elementor v3
+* Improvements: Updated Google fonts list
+* Improvements: Delete unused old Style Kits stored in a CPT, redundant since Elementor's Theme style was introduced

 = 1.6.9 - June 06, 2020 =
 * Fix: Missing front-end styles, when user has only two or less kits